Organize your stay Denmark

 No vaccine is mandatory at this time, neither in Denmark nor in the Faroe Islands.
 As in most European countries.

 No particular danger.
-Neither in Copenhagen nor on the Faroe Islands, it is actually very pleasant to feel safe.
+Neither in Copenhagen nor on the Faroe Islands, in fact, is it pleasant to feel completely safe.
 Denmark has the reputation of being one of the safest countries in the world.
-There is no such thing as zero risk, so be careful with your belongings.
-Pickpockets exist, as in all major cities around the world, and they operate in train stations and on public transport.
-The website of the French embassies and consulates provides a wealth of useful information. https://dk.ambafrance.org/
+Although there is no such thing as zero risk, be careful with your belongings.
+Pickpockets do exist, as they do in all the world's major cities, and operate in stations and on public transport.
+The website of French embassies and consulates provides a wealth of useful information. https://dk.ambafrance.org/

-Driving in the Faroe Islands requires prior information, it is important that you are aware of the sometimes extreme weather conditions, the narrow and windy roads and the different rules of the road before starting your trip.
-Always bring appropriate equipment for hiking, camping, diving and bird watching.
-Learn about the different equipment on the websites of each activity.
-A document has been created to help you during your Travel Safe trip: https://visitfaroeislands.com/en
+Driving in the Faroe Islands requires a great deal of prior information, and you should be well aware of the sometimes extreme weather conditions, narrow and windy roads and the various rules of the road before starting your journey.
+Always take appropriate equipment with you, whether for hiking, camping, diving or birdwatching.
+Find out about the different types of equipment on the websites for each activity.
+A document has been created to help you during your Travel Safe trip: https://visitfaroeislands.com/en.

 No time difference.
 Denmark operates on summer and winter time just like France.